alien-traveler/cse110-fa22-group39/admin/meetings/101922-brainstorm.md

 ## Things Discussed
 1. Use Miro to draw out a diagram of how the app will work
-2. Deciding the flow of the app from users' perspective
+2. Deciding the flow&features of the app from users' perspective
-3.
+3. Scheduled another meeting on Zoom at 4pm Saturday

 ## To be Done
+1. More details of the project to be done.